xirang-husir/2024AIFakeFace/README.md

 [5] Hu, J., Shen, L., & Sun, G. (2018).
 Squeeze-and-Excitation Networks. *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 7132–7141.

 [6] Loshchilov, I., & Hutter, F. (2019).
 Decoupled Weight Decay Regularization. *International Conference on Learning Representations*.

+[7] Zhu L, Liao B, Zhang Q, et al. Vision mamba: Efficient visual representation learning with bidirectional state space model[J]. arXiv preprint arXiv:2401.09417, 2024.

+##Supplementary Note
+    This work advanced to the national finals of the 2024 Sixth Global Campus Artificial Intelligence Algorithm Elite Competition.
+However, due to a submission error—only the official test set results were submitted, while the code and weights were not successfully uploaded—the final outcome was less than satisfactory.
+The code and weights are now open-sourced here as a cautionary reference.